Only advanced users should use this feature.

 The following methods are inherited, and you should not override them:

-This method starts the log for the user that you declare.
+This method starts the log for the declared user.

 If you do not set the